Royal Festival Hall: Architecture

 The hall originally seated 2,901.
 The cantilevered boxes are often described as looking like drawers pulled out in a hurried burglary, but none has a compromised sightline.
 The ceiling was wilfully sculptural, a conceit at the very edge of building technology and, as it turns out, way beyond the contemporary understanding of acoustics.
 Robin Day, who designed the furniture for the auditorium, used a clearly articulated structure in his designs of bent plywood and steel.

 The original building had lushly planted roof terraces; the Level Two foyer café had been able to spill out onto the terraces looking out on the river, and original entrances were positioned on the sides of the building, enabling visitors to arrive directly at the stairs leading to the auditorium.

 The foundation stone was laid in 1949 by Prime Minister Clement Attlee on the site of the former Lion Brewery, built in 1837.
-The building was constructed by Holland, Hannen & Cubitts at a cost of £2 million and officially opened on 3 May 1951 with a gala concert attended by King George Vl and Queen Elizabeth, conducted by Sir Malcolm Sargent and Sir Adrian Boult.
+The building was constructed by Holland, Hannen & Cubitts at a cost of £2 million and officially opened on 3 May 1951 with a gala concert attended by King George VI and Queen Elizabeth, conducted by Sir Malcolm Sargent and Sir Adrian Boult.
 The first general manager was T. E. Bean, who had previously managed the Hallé Orchestra.

 "I was overwhelmed by a shock of breathless delight at the originality and beauty of the interior.
 It felt as if I had been instantly transported far into the future and that I was on another planet," said journalist Bernard Levin of his first impressions of the building.